8 Washing Machine Alternatives for When You're in a Pinch

 This is the next level of handwashing in a bucket.
 The washboard and basin bucket is a Japanese invention.
 The bucket-like structure has a rigid, bumpy platform in the middle.
 It's a nice modern take on the next of the washing machine alternatives, which is how humans used to do their laundry.

 You can use it to apply the right types of soap on the clothes or while washing to help release the dirt and grime.
 Wash your clothes just the way you would with a regular bucket and hang them to dry.
 The ridged surface makes it slightly easier to clean the piece of clothing.

 Washboard & Bathtub

-Now, a bathtub isn’t designed for this purpose but don’t you like it when things work out?
+Now, a bathtub isn’t designed for cleaning clothes but don’t you like it when things work out?
 You can turn the tub into a laundry machine with a nice washboard (or even just your hands though that's a tougher job).
 Here’s how you do it.

 Start by filling the tub with water, soap, and the clothes to be washed.
 Quickly scrub your clothes using the washtub.
 The laundry soap tends to leave a slippery film on the surface of the tub so be sure to rinse it afterward.
 Get your clothes out and hang them to dry.
 Fast and easy!

 Plunger & a Bucket

 That’s right.
 We still are talking about cleaning your clothes, not the toilet.
 The typical types of toilet plungers are extremely useful tools even in this process.
 Get one of those of a different color or wrap duct tape on one end.